 Have you ever wanted to practice or try a certain trade before risking your hard-earned money?
 Paper trading accounts allow you to simulate buying and selling stocks without using your real-life funds.

 The term paper trading dates back to before online trading platforms gained widespread popularity.
 Traders would write their trades out on pieces of paper before executing them in the real live market.

-To practice with paper trading you will need a brokerage that offers a demo account to users.
-This gives you access to the simulated trading environment where you can hone your trading skills.
+To practice with paper trading, you will need a brokerage that offers a demo account to users.
+This gives you access to the simulated trading environment to hone your trading skills.
 It is an excellent opportunity to practice new trading strategies like options trading and day trading.

 Luckily for Canadian traders, there are plenty of free paper trading platforms to use.
 In this article, we’ll discuss our choices for the 5 best paper trading platforms in Canada for 2023.

 1. Questrade Practice Account

 Questrade is one of Canada’s oldest and largest discount brokerages.
 It offers low-cost investing by buying stocks for as low as $0.01 per share.
 What you might not know is that Questrade also offers an excellent practice account for you to test your skills.

 The Questrade Practice Account allows you to test-trade stocks, ETFs, and options that trade on the TSX, NYSE, and NASDAQ exchanges, among others.
 You start with $500,000 CAD and USD of practice cash to make trades as you wish.